|Christopher Chew hones his edge as Sweeney.|

 But on the other, I had to admit that more often than not, his show was working like gangbusters - largely because it features four remarkable supporting performances, a superb chorus, and in general showcases some of the most powerful singing I've heard on a local stage.

-Still, when it came to Veloudos' vision of the leading duo of Stephen Sondheim and Hugh Wheeler's macabre classic, I had my doubts.
-In his version, the eponymous "demon barber of Fleet Street" returns to London (after escaping an unjust prison sentence and a shipwreck) a broken man, but perhaps not yet a murderous one.
+Still, when it came to his vision of the leading duo of Stephen Sondheim and Hugh Wheeler's macabre classic, I had my doubts.
+In the Veloudos version, the eponymous "demon barber of Fleet Street" returns to London (after escaping an unjust prison sentence and a shipwreck) a broken man, but perhaps not yet a murderous one.
 Indeed, it took lead Christopher Chew most of the first act to rise to the level of vengeful obsession that Len Cariou telegraphed from the opening scene of the show's premiere (which, like many others, I happened to see all those many moons ago).

-But at the Lyric, Sweeney's vengeful rampage was clearly a folie à deux of sorts - only half the mad pair in question wasn't nearly as crazy as usual.
-Instead, co-star Amelia Broome (below left, with Phil Tayler) pitched her Mrs. Lovett - who comes up with the idea of baking up Sweeney's victims into meat pies - as something of a vamp; the addled housewifery of Angela Lansbury seemed very far from Broome's essentially calculating nature.
+But at the Lyric, Sweeney's razor-rampage was clearly a folie à deux of sorts - only half the mad pair in question wasn't nearly as crazy as usual.
+Instead, co-star Amelia Broome (below left, with Phil Tayler) pitched her Mrs. Lovett - who comes up with the idea of baking Sweeney's victims into meat pies - as something of a vamp; the addled housewifery of Angela Lansbury seemed very far from Broome's essentially calculating nature.